llorracc/as.180.369/README.md

 ### Extensions & Late Work

-Due dates for assignments will be communicated to you in advances by your course instructor or TA.
+Due dates for assignments will be communicated to you in advances by your course instructor.
 If you have questions or confusion about due dates or grading policy, please contact your instructor promptly.

 Your instructor is the final word on matters governing this course (where